microsoft/TypeScript-wiki/Dev-Mode-in-Visual-Studio.md

+**NOTE**: Dev Mode does not currently work with Dev15 Preview 5.

-Dev Mode is a new feature for [TypeScript 1.4](https://github.com/Microsoft/TypeScript/releases/tag/v1.4) and higher that allows you to
+Dev Mode is a feature for [TypeScript 1.4](https://github.com/Microsoft/TypeScript/releases/tag/v1.4) and higher that allows you to

 1. Debug the script side of the language service in Visual Studio.
 2. Use a custom language service file of your choosing.